kagishev/TranslateApi/README.md

 {}
   ```

-Access to the API is also available via friendly user iterface:
+Access to the API is also available via user-friendly iterface:
 https://s3.amazonaws.com/translateapi/TranslateAPI.html